 Rising population in various parts of the developing world combined with strong economic growth have increased demand for both food and feed grains.
 Increasing amounts of food wheat are required to meet demand for staple food products in countries with low incomes and expanding populations in Sub-Saharan (Nigeria, Republic of South Africa, Sudan, and Kenya) and North Africa (Egypt, Algeria, and Morocco), South (Afghanistan, Bangladesh, and Pakistan) and South-East Asia (Indonesia, Philippines, and Vietnam), and Latin America (Brazil and Mexico).
 At the same time, some major importers from North Africa and the Middle East increased wheat imports when adverse weather lowered their supplies.
 (For detail on the countries in these regions, see the Regions used for FAS's Production, Supply, and Distribution (PS&D) database.)

 While a handful of nations dominate wheat exports, there are many wheat-importing countries.
 A few countries account for a large share of world wheat imports, including the EU-27, Japan, South Korea, and Brazil.
 However, most wheat is imported by developing countries with limited production potential.
 Population growth in Egypt, Algeria, Iraq, Brazil, Mexico, Indonesia, Nigeria, and other developing countries will be the basis of future expansion of world wheat trade.

 Data on world wheat Production, Supply, and Distribution (PS&D) are available from FAS for more than 200 countries back to 1960.
-More in-depth commodity trade information is available in ERS's data and outlook report on trade and FAS's Grain Circular.
+More in-depth commodity trade information is available in ERS's data and outlook report on trade and FAS's Grain: World Markets and Trade.
 Current world wheat trade data are available in the World Agricultural Supply and Demand Estimates (WASDE).